PNNL-CompBio/ion-mob-ms/docs/index.md

 This must be created by the user with known molecules/standards and neutral masses in order to compare with sample data and calculate CCS values.

 **Metadata File**
 This metadata files includes the following data for each sample: RawFileName, AcquiredTime, InstrumentName, IonPolarity, Well, Cartridge.
-This is generated for agilent data after PNNL PreProcessor. **How is this generated othwerwise...?**
+This will be generated for agilent data during the AutoCCS step. **Currently requires manual creation**

 **Calibrant File**
 This text file includes calibrant information for single field experiments.
 Calibrant information includes: CCS values, mass(m), charge(z), m/z, and ionization.